Privacy and Credit

 Online Service Centres

-When you register for access to one of our Online Service Centres, the information collected is compared with the details we already have stored, such as your name, date of birth and card number, which we have previously collected from you so we can verify that you are the person seeking access to your personal information.
+When you register for access to one of our Online Service Centres (including our mobile app), the information collected is compared with the details we already have stored, such as your name, date of birth and card number, which we have previously collected from you so we can verify that you are the person seeking access to your personal information.
 If you do not provide the information requested, you will not be able to access the Online Service Centre.

 Credit Reporting Policy

-In 2012 the Credit Reporting Privacy Code was changed, and now means that eligible credit providers like Latitude Financial Services Limited (“Latitude”) can share more information with credit reporting agencies, on an ongoing basis.
+The Credit Reporting Privacy Code permits credit providers like Latitude to share information with credit reporting agencies, on an ongoing basis.
 This means that Latitude may provide credit reporting agencies with certain credit related information about its customers’ accounts, such as:

 - type of credit account e.g. credit card